lowRISC/ot-sca/doc/getting_started.md

   both bitstream and application binaries from the OpenTitan repository.
   Otherwise you might risk to end up with an incompatible combination of bitstream and application binary.
 * The default configurations target the CW310 board.
-When using the CW305 FPGA board, the config file `capture/configs/aes_sca_cw305.yaml` must be used to select a different bitstream and application binary, and adjust the ADC gain.

 ## Capturing Power Traces